-Information on which this report is based
+Section 2: Information on which this report is based

-- 1.23 In the course of preparing the Independent Actuary Report and this Summary Report, I have been provided with a number of documents by QII, UWW and UPE to assess the impact on their policyholders of the proposed Scheme.
-Full details of the information provided to me are included in the Independent Actuary Report. - 1.24 In addition, my team and I have participated in a number of meetings involving the management of UPE, QII and UWW.
+- 2.1 In the course of preparing this report, I have been provided with a number of documents.
+These may be broken down into four different categories: those relating specifically to the Schemes, those relating to UPE, those relating to QII and those relating to UWW.
+Details of these documents are listed below. - 2.2 In addition, my team and I have participated in a number of meetings involving the management of UPE, QII and UWW.
 These included meetings with the Heads of Actuarial Function of QII, UPE and UWW.